For information on Ballot by Mail and Voter Registration :

 VOLUNTEER DEPUTY VOTER REGISTRAR

 The Johnson County Elections Office will be scheduling appointments for anyone interested in becoming a Volunteer Deputy Voter Registrar.
 Volunteer Deputy Registrars are entrusted with the responsibility of officially registering voters in the State of Texas.
 They are appointed by county voter registrars and charged with helping increase voter registration in the state.

 Acceptance of the duties of volunteer deputy registrar places you in a position of trust and responsibility to the citizens you will register to vote.
 Deputizing will be done by appointment only.
-Appointments are available on Thursday's from 9:00 11:30 and 1:30-4:00.
+Appointments are available on Tuesday and Thursday from 10:00-11:00 and 2:00-4:00.
 Please call 817-556-6197 to schedule an appointment or for any additional information.

 For more information about the position, please VISIT HERE